EdwardBerman/shopt/paper.md

 # State of the Field
-There are several existing empirical PSF fitters in addition to a theoretical prediction of the James Webb PSFs developed by STScI.
-We describe them here and draw attention to their strenghts and weaknesses to motivate the development of \texttt{ShOpt.jl}.
-The first empirical PSF fitter developed was \texttt{PSFex}.
+There are several existing empirical PSF fitters in addition to a theoretical prediction of the James Webb PSFs developed by STScI [@Jarvis_2020 ; @2011ASPC; @2014SPIE ; @2012SPIE].
+We describe them here and draw attention to their strenghts and weaknesses to motivate the development of `ShOpt.jl`.
+The first empirical PSF fitter developed was `PSFex`.
 It used statistical methods that were natural starting points for the problem at hand and prove to be sufficient in many cases to this day.
-Moreover, \texttt{PSFex} was written in \texttt{C}, a compiled language known for it's speed of computation, including for tasks such as numerical linear algebra and optimization problems.
-However, as Mike Jarvis and his collaborators with DES noticed, \texttt{PSFex} produced a systematic size bias of the Point Spread Function with how it calculated spatial variation across the field of view. \textbf{[cite]}
+However, as Mike Jarvis and his collaborators with DES noticed, `PSFex` produced a systematic size bias of the Point Spread Function with how it calculated spatial variation across the field of view [@Jarvis_2020]

-\texttt{PIFF} (Point Spread Functions in the Full Field of View) followed \texttt{PSFex} in the effort to correct this issue.
-The DES camera was $2.2$" across, which was large enough for the size bias to become noticable for their efforts. \texttt{PIFF} works in focal plane coordinates as opposed to sky coordinates which fixes the systematic size bias. \texttt{PIFF} was written in \texttt{Python}, a language with much more infrastructure built to do computations relevant to Astronomy.
-The cost of working with such robust tools is that \texttt{PIFF} runs much slower than \texttt{PSFex}.
+`PIFF` (Point Spread Functions in the Full Field of View) followed `PSFex` in the effort to correct this issue.
+The DES camera was $2.2$ degrees across, which was large enough for the size bias to become noticable for their efforts. `PIFF` works in focal plane coordinates as opposed to sky coordinates which fixes the systematic size bias.
+Jarvis and DES also used the `Python` libraries of astropy [@2022ApJ] and Galsim [@rowe2015galsim] to make the software more accessible than PSFex.
+PSFex was written in `C` and had been active for more than 20 years before the systematic size bias was discovered.
+Due to being so old and written in a low level language it is much less approachable.
+One of the motivations of `ShOpt` was to write astrophysics specific software in `Julia`, because `Julia` provides a nice balance of readability and speed with it's high level functional paradigm and just in time compiler.

-Finally, we do have theoretical models of the PSF.
-The issue is that these models are for single exposure images.
-The James Webb images have both single exposure and mosaiced images, and the theoretical models are not the same.
+While we do have theoretical models of the James Webb PSF, there is yet to be any validation of these models on real data in the literature.
+Additionally, these models are for single exposure images.
+The James Webb images have both single exposure and mosaiced images [@2014SPIE; @2012SPIE].
+Mosaiced images are essentially single exposure detector images concatenated together side by side.
+The PSF models for single exposures do not generalize to the mosaics, so empirical models are all we have for those images.

-# Citations
-[@author2023title]
+The COMOS-Web survey is the largest extragalactic survey according to area and prime time allocation [@casey2023cosmosweb], and takes up $0.54 deg^2$ [@10.1117/12.925447; @Rieke_2023].
+This is a large enough portion of the sky that we should prepare to see a lot of variation across the field of view.
+This gives `ShOpt` the oppurtunity to validate PIFF's correction for handeling PSF variations and underscore just how impactful (or not impactful) PSFex's size bias is.

 # Acknowledgements
 This project was made possible by The Northeastern Physics Department and Northeastern Undergraduate Research and Fellowships via the Physics Research Co-Op Fellowship and PEAK Ascent Award respectively.